September 8th, 2016 by

 Pathways play a crucial role in drawing all the different elements of your garden together and providing a clear direction for visitors to walk up.
 Asphalt paving is an ideal solution if you are working within a tight budget, and want a surfacing solution that doesn’t take away from the colours and textures of your garden.

 Make lawn care a priority

 A balding lawn is never a good look and it makes your yard appear unkempt.
 If you have a front lawn, take the time to reseed any bald spots, regularly water it during the summer months, and mow and fertilise it as well.
+The best impression of one property is with excellent exterior and interior – like in example ko samui villas.
 If you don’t have the time or energy required to maintain a traditional lawn, try investigating hardier varieties of grass or consider doing away with it all together.